 I was raised in a secular-intellectual environment firmly grounded in materialist reductionism: there is no world but the physical world and that which can be verified through research science.
 Religion had no part in my upbringing, and spirituality even less.
 Spirituality was the realm of lunatics, idiots, and charlatans: people who were either too crazy or stupid to be rational, or people who were intentionally trying to con the naive and gullible.

-Imagine, then, what it was like as an adult to find myself going from the field of neuroscience into traditional Chinese medicine and then into spirit-based healing.
+Imagine, then, what it was like as an adult to find myself going from the field of neuroscience into traditional Chinese medicine and then into spirit work.
 Frankly, as a life choice it wasn’t hard.
 The experiences that led me there, and keep me there, are clear and compelling.
-What was challenging was that now I was in a field that was discredited by a large portion of the population including the people and places that had up until that point been the foundation of my life.
+What was challenging was that now I was in a field that is discredited by a large portion of the population including the people and places that had up until that point been the foundation of my life.

 “… you know how it is when something different crosses the threshold — the uncles mutter together, the women walk away, the young brother begins to sharpen his knife.”

 New paradigms have historically been initially met with derision and resistance before eventually being accepted and incorporated into the status quo.
 Things we take for granted as facts now were contested theories of the past.
 And theories should be contested; that is what science is about.
 But they should not be dismissed off-hand when they do not conform to the current theoretical bias of the scientific community.
 There are limits to science; it should be used as only one source of information, not as the purveyor of absolute truth.
 For a great discussion on this topic I recommend the book Science Set Free by Rupert Sheldrake, a scientist who supports the inclusion of non-materialist theories in research.